 Uninterruptible power supply

-Air conditioning (redundant system) (Harald gets a notification)
+Air conditioning (redundant system) (Harald receives a notification)

 Humidity between 40% and 60%